bloom-works/organ-donation-reform/drop-off/8_drop-off.md

 “Modern logistics is almost entirely now a technological problem which has been solved by numerous industries,” notes our team’s technologist, “Particularly in the area of transportation, there is high interest and private funding focused on improving the logistical challenge of transporting organs.”[^139] HHS could tap these logistics industry experts by creating a federal contract for organ logistics and separate out all of the OPTN’s current transportation responsibilities. .
 Additionally, all OPOs should utilize organ life-extending technology currently used by some OPO peers, such as TransMedic[^140] and shipping kidneys on a pump to keep organs in optimal condition.

-In terms of communication between surgeons, it should always be a practice for OPOs, when possible, to have a conference call between the procuring surgeon and transplant surgeon before any organ recoverys to ensure everyone is on the same page on expectation.
+In terms of communication between surgeons, it should always be a practice for OPOs, when possible, to have a conference call between the procuring surgeon and transplant surgeon before any organ recoveries to ensure everyone is on the same page on expectation.

 ---

 <!-- Footnotes themselves at the bottom. -->
-## Notes
+### **NOTES**

 [^130]:
     “[How Lifesaving Organs For Transplant Go Missing In Transit](https://khn.org/news/how-lifesaving-organs-for-transplant-go-missing-in-transit/),” _Kaiser Health News_, 2020.